drs. C.J. (Caroline) Roset

 Since September 2011 I work on a Ph.D. research about the spoken Arabic of Darfur with the Amsterdam Centre for Language and Communication, ACLC.

 Darfur is de most western province of Sudan.
 Other than Arabic, many other languages are spoken in the area.
-Last four winters I spent in Khartoum, the capital of Sudan.
-I collected my data among Darfurians living in Khartoum by interviewing and recording them and then I transcribed their speech.
+I spent part of the winters of 2011-2015 in Khartoum, the capital of Sudan.
+I collected my data among Darfurians living there by interviewing and recording them and then I transcribed their speech.
 Now I am analysing those recordings.
 Below you can find a report on my field work in Khartoum in English and in Dutch and a web link to my article about Arabic dialects with Stemmen van Afrika.

 - Roset, C. (2015).
 A Phonology of Darfur Arabic.
 Wiener Zeitschrift für die Kunde des Morgenlandes, 105, 315-342. [details]